19hours/sg-statutes/Acts/Customs Act.md

 128\.—(1) Any person who —

-(a) makes, orally or in writing, or signs any declaration, certificate or other document required by this Act, which is untrue or incorrect in any particular or which is incomplete by omitting any material particular therefrom;
+(a) makes or causes to be made, orally or in writing, or signs or causes to be signed any declaration, certificate or other document required by this Act, which is untrue or incorrect in any particular or which is incomplete by omitting any material particular therefrom;

+[Act 25 of 2011 wef 01/01/2012]

-(b) makes, orally or in writing, or signs any declaration or document, made for consideration of any officer of customs on any application presented to him, which is untrue or incorrect in any particular or which is incomplete by omitting any material particular therefrom; or
+(b) makes or causes to be made, orally or in writing, or signs or causes to be signed any declaration or document, made for consideration of any officer of customs on any application presented to him, which is untrue or incorrect in any particular or which is incomplete by omitting any material particular therefrom; or

+[Act 25 of 2011 wef 01/01/2012]

-(c) being required by this Act to make a declaration of the value of dutiable goods imported into or manufactured in Singapore for the purpose of assessment of customs duty or excise duty, makes such declaration which is untrue or incorrect in any particular or which is incomplete by omitting any material particular therefrom,
+(c) makes or causes to be made a declaration required by this Act of the value of dutiable goods imported into or manufactured in Singapore for the purpose of assessment of customs duty or excise duty, which declaration is untrue or incorrect in any particular or is incomplete by any material particular having been omitted therefrom,

+[Act 25 of 2011 wef 01/01/2012]

 shall be guilty of an offence.